 29. Handprint Tree

-This tree has a couple of cool personal touches.
+While this is a classic holiday design, we love that the tree has a couple of cool personal touches.
 Kids’ handprints cut from construction paper make up the fir needles, plus each ornament is decorated with a photo of a student!

 30. Spread Christmas Cheer

-Help Buddy the Elf get the word out: singing is a sure way to spread holiday cheer!
+Help Buddy the Elf get the word out: Singing is a sure way to spread holiday cheer!

 31. The Nutcracker